 G.J.
 Churchward designed the 'Castle' class 4-6-0 steam locomotives based upon the earlier Collett-designed 'Star' class (Nos.4000 to 4072) and thus the first batch of 'Castle' class locomotive started with the now-preserved No.4073 'Caerphily Castle'.
 Some of the 'Star' class were subsequently rebuilt as 'Castle' class locomotives.
 In total there were 171 'Castle' class locomotives numbered 4073-4099, 5000-5099 and 7000 to 7037.
 Eight examples have suvived to be preserved.

 The winter of 1962/63 proved to be one of the worst on record with appalling conditions being experienced across the county that caused major disruption to train services but which proved a welcome distraction for those fortunate to enjoy steam travel from their home in Malvern to the schools in Worcester.
-On a typically grim day on 5th January 1963 Tony Hoskins was at Worcester Shrub Hill Station where ex-GWR 'Castle' class 4-6-0 No.7018 'Drysllwyn Castle' (of Old Oak Common shed) was seen at the head of what appears to be a 'down' London express train.
+On a typically grim day on 5th January 1963 Tony Hoskins was at Worcester Shrub Hill Station where ex-GWR 'Castle' class 4-6-0 No.7018 'Drysllwyn Castle' (of Old Oak Common shed) was seen at the head of what appears to be a 'up' London express train.
 Tony adds that this photograph lay unloved inside the cover of another stored book until January 2011 when it was rediscovered.
 The plight of the crew who had to work on steam locomotives in these grim conditions can only be imagined.

 The other Drysllwyn Castle is a ruin near Llandeilo in Carmarthenshire, Wales.